Select Page

 Once you start asking the right questions, you’ll begin to see how this technique can be useful at every step of the process.
 Whether it’s Claude, ChatGPT or even Bard, it’s only by using these tools effectively as my first stop that I’ve begun to fully grasp their capabilities and understand what they have to offer me creatively.

-Generative AI may not be “thinking” in a traditional sense but as a Mimetic Chameleon it is processing answers based on essentially the sum total of human knowledge and experience that has been encapsulated on the internet.
+Generative AI may not be “thinking” in a traditional sense but as a Mimetic Chameleon it is processing answers based on the sum total of human knowledge and experience that has been encapsulated on the internet.

 I’ll say it one more time for those in the back, “Always ask the AI.””
-When you learn how to direct the model to surface fresh connections and perspectives that would otherwise remain concealed in the darkest depths of their language models you’ll get the building blocks you need to not only finish your work but excel at it.
+When you learn how to direct the model to surface fresh connections and perspectives that would otherwise remain concealed in the darkest depths of these large language models you’ll get the building blocks you need to not only finish your work but excel at it.

 0 Comments